Washington State Alzheimer’s Plan Overview

 In March 2014, Governor Jay Inslee signed Substitute Senate Bill 6124 (SSB 6124) calling on the Department of Social and Health Services (DSHS) to convene an Alzheimer’s Disease Working Group (ADWG) to develop a Washington State Plan to address Alzheimer’s disease.
 The working group included professional and unpaid caregivers, people living with Alzheimer's disease, and other health care experts.
 The Washington State Plan to Address Alzheimer’s Disease and Other Dementias was published in January 2016.
 Leading the charge to implement the plan is the Dementia Action Collaborative — a group of public-private partners committed to preparing Washington State for the growth of the dementia population.

-Washington 2024 Policy Priorities
+Washington 2025 Policy Priorities

-Secure Funding for a Dementia Coordinator Position
+Secure Continued Funding for the Dementia Services Coordinator

 Sign Up to Learn About Advocacy Opportunities in Washington